jiakaiBot/deCloudflare/subfiles/karma_api.md

 - Operated by `Crimeflare #Karma` with `No log` policy.
   - There is a rate-limit and anti-attack system so please be nice.
-- List data is almost identical to [Cloudflare Domains](../cloudflare_users/domains).
+- List data is almost identical to [this git data](http://crimeflare.eu.org).
+Lists are pulled from upstream weekly.

 There are many APIs live on Karma.
 In this page we explain 2 major read-only APIs.

 Replace the (base url) to:
 | Type | URL |